 And Noelle told us there are so many animals, from camels to pigs and you can buy a tub of food and pop a Euro in the honesty box.
 You can feed all the animals there is also optional crazy golf, a train ride and build a bear.
 A beautiful cafe and then the farm shop a really lovely way to spend a few hours.

-There are 3 Museums in Dublin to choose from and all offer free entry.
-You told us to check them all out and then head to Stephens Green with some bread to feed the ducks.
+There are 3 NMI museums in Dublin to choose from and all offer free entry.
+You told us to check them all out and then head to Stephens Green to see the ducks.

-The National Museums of Ireland in Dublin offer a great day out and they host an array of family workshops and events throughout the year.
-Admission is free.
+The National Museums of Ireland in Dublin offer activity trails for kids when you visit, and they host an array of family workshops and events throughout the year.

 #30.
 Clondalkin Round Tower, Dublin